vezzolter/DSA/Algorithms/Sorting/InsertionSort/InsertionSort.md

 # &#x1F4BB; Implementation

-The program initializes an array with specified integers, performs ascending order sorting using the insertion sort algorithm, and finally displays the sorted result.
+The program initializes an array of specified integers, performs ascending order sorting using the insertion sort algorithm, and finally displays the result.
 <p align="center"><img src="./img/demonstration.png"/></p>

-In order to prioritize simplicity and highlight algorithm itself there had done few things:
+To prioritize simplicity and emphasize algorithm itself, several design decisions were made:
-- the array serves as a basic collection
+- Utilizing an integer array as a fundamental data structure.
-- `int` was chosen as data type
-- sorting is exclusively performed in ascending order
+- Exclusively implementing sorting in ascending order.
-- certain optimizations were omitted from the algorithm
+- Omitting certain optimizations from the algorithm.

 ---

-The function `insertionSort()` is declared in `InsertionSort.h` header file and defined in `InsertionSort.cpp` source file.
+Sorting algorithm implemented within the function `insertionSort()` is declared in `InsertionSort.h` header file and defined in `InsertionSort.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
-Testing of the class functionalities is conducted within the `main()` function located in the `Main.cpp` file.
+Examination of sorting technique is conducted within the `main()` function located in the `Main.cpp` file.

-**The whole body of a function:**
+**The complete implementation of a sorting function:**
 ```cpp
 void insertionSort(int arr[], int size) {
 	for (int unsorted = 1; unsorted < size; unsorted++) {